Last Camera Syndrome

 If you were to pick the best last camera for your needs, what would it be?
 I personally cannot single out one particular camera, because the answer is going to depend on one’s needs.
 However, here is a quick summary of what I would personally pick for different types of photography:

-- Everyday Needs: Fuji X-T2 with a set of Fujinon primes and zooms, or equivalent Micro Four Thirds camera and lenses
+- Everyday Needs: Fuji X-T2 with a set of Fujinon primes and zooms, or equivalent Micro Four Thirds camera and lenses.
+The Nikon D750 coupled with a set of lightweight Nikkor f/1.8 primes would also be a great choice for the best image quality.

 - Landscape / Architecture Photography: Nikon D810 with the holy trinity (14-24mm, 24-70mm, 70-200mm)